How 6 Dogs' posthumous album 'RONALD.' honours a unique talent

 He adds that the communal aspect of the site, which peaked in the mid-to-late ’10s, encouraged creative risk-taking: “It wasn’t that people couldn’t rap on Soundcloud – it was that people just said whatever they wanted to say.
 Some people took this as a negative thing, but I saw it as: everyone could put out whatever they wanted without other people judging them, except from their friends or others on the app.
 There was no one in the way to stop what you put out, and I thought that was good.”

 SoundCloud enthusiast and rap fan Billy Bugara, an admirer of 6 Dogs’ work, doesn’t feel that Amick ‘fell off’ when he began to take himself more seriously after those Lil Skies tracks, insisting that there was “so much potential and passion still there”.
-He’s clearly not alone: an Instagram account, @6dogsgnarly, was launched to pay tribute to the artist after his death and has since acquired almost a quarter of a million followers.
-When the account shared the ‘RONALD.’ album cover upon its release, one Instagram user spoke for many fans when they wrote: “this album is a 10/10. hands down one of the best i have listened to… 6 dogs forever.”
+He’s clearly not alone: the rapper’s Instagram account, @6dogsgnarly, is a communal space where almost a quarter of a million followers get together to share their love for the artist’s music.
+When the account posted the ‘RONALD.’ album cover upon its release, one Instagram user spoke for many fans when they wrote: “this album is a 10/10. hands down one of the best i have listened to… 6 dogs forever.”

 daniel Hartzog explains that he wound up producing ‘RONALD.’ after 6 Dogs, having appreciated his work on ‘Hi-Hats & Heartaches’, approached him one year ago: “[He said].
 “Hey!
 Produce my next album for me, please?’
 Who wouldn’t say yes?”
 They created the album at Airwave studio in Atlanta, hiking in Georgia between sessions – Hartzog’s favourite part of making ‘RONALD.’ was “spending every minute I could with [Amick]… We’d ride out to the mountains for 10 minutes and take a hike.”
 They even recorded some of the songs in a cabin in the woods, and this grounded, down-to-earth perspective permeates the record.

-Only two guest artists drop verses on ‘RONALD.’: Atlanta’s Tahj Keeton and New Jersey’s RIZ LA VIE, both of whom were friends with Amick.
-The latter bonded with 6 Dogs over a shared sense of spirituality, discussing a passion for crystals and precious stones; before his passing, Amick gifted RIZ with a crystal that represented that they were one another’s “twin flame”.
-No wonder the resulting dreamy ‘RONALD.’ collaborations ‘Beach House’ and ‘Post Malone’ exude a kind of magnetism – you might even argue that they could have gone on to become the underground’s next Jay-Z and Kanye.
+Only two guest artists drop verses on ‘RONALD.’: Atlanta’s Tahj Keeton and New Jersey’s RIZ LA VIE (aka Ronny Hamarde), both of whom were friends with Amick.
+The latter bonded with 6 Dogs over a shared sense of spirituality, discussing a passion for crystals and precious stones; before his passing, Amick gifted Hamarde with a crystal that represented that they were one another’s “twin flame”.
+No wonder the resulting ‘RONALD.’ collaborations ‘Beach House’ and ‘Post Malone’ exude a kind of magnetism – you might even argue that they could have gone on to become the underground’s next Jay-Z and Kanye.

 RIZ LA VIE tells NME: “I was playing him some music, and then me and Dan [Hartzog] started making the beat for ‘Post Malone’ – the first song we did together – and I wasn’t even really even trying to get on the song.
 Then 6 was like, ‘You’ve got to hop on this’, and asked what I thought of this and what I thought of that, and we started talking about the guitar tones.
 I tried to do [my verse] in one take so I could surprise him.
 It was awesome.
 When it was done, we played it so loud for hours.”